ÍÑ¿ã°É

 Boarding

 Most of the 100 boarders are international students, with over 28 different nationalities at the school.
 There are three boarding houses: for boys in Years 7 to 10; for girls in Years 7 to 10; and a mixed house for Years 11 to 13 with single-sex areas.
 The Loft on the top floor of the main building has 12 covetable, new, ensuite rooms, kitchen facilities and a cinema.
 Dedicated boarding staff live in and there’s a nice family atmosphere with full, weekly and ad hoc days all options, though most boarders are full-timers.
+From Year 9, pupils also have the option of doing a term to a year at other Reddam House schools overseas; there are currently pupils in Sydney and Spain.

 School community